AET-CS/aet-cs.github.io/white/2025/CS11/projects/physim.md

 - Print both the actual distance and the theoretical distance
 - How close are they?
 What might cause any differences?

-This verification is crucial - it shows whether your simulation is physically accurate!
+This verification is crucial - it shows whether your simulation is physically accurate.

 **Extra experiment:** Try changing `fps` to different values (like 10, 60, or 120).
 Does the frame rate affect the accuracy of your simulation?
 Why or why not?
-(Hint: think about what happens to `delta_t` when you change `fps`.)

 ## What's Next?